 PROFIT ANALYSIS CALCULATIONS:

-Here is a detailed break down on how the profit analysis values are calculated based on the Contract, the Owner Cost regarding a specific quote situation.
+Here is a detailed breakdown of how the profit analysis values are calculated based on the Contract, the Owner Cost regarding a specific quote situation.

-In this example the total POS (position) flight time is 0.4 and the total PAX (passenger) flight time is 6.1.
+In this example, the total POS (position) flight time is 0.4 and the total PAX (passenger) flight time is 6.6.

 0.4 times $3200 (this value is from the owner cost) = $1,280

-Note: If operations have different rates and owner costs for PAX vs. POS, separating these calculations are ideal.
+Note: If operations have different rates and owner costs for PAX vs. POS, separating these calculations is ideal.